Drenaix/Drenaix/README.md

-### Hi there 👋 I'm Krister a certified Data Analyst living in based in germany!
+### Hi there 👋 I'm Krister a certified Data Analyst living in germany!

 - 🔭 I’m currently working on HTB & Rasberry pi5 Homelab
 - 🌱 I’m currently learning Pentesting by eJPT